-4. The summary method produces too much output.
-You can extract CIs for the model parameters directly from the fitted model on the scale determined by the link function with the ci.lin()-function.
-Thus, the estimate, SE, and confidence limits for the log-rate $\theta = \log(\lambda)$ are obtained by:
+4. The summary method produces too much output for our purposes.
+You can extract CIs for the model parameters directly from the fitted model on the scale determined by the link function with function ci.lin().
+Thus, the estimate, its SE, and confidence limits for the log-rate $\theta = \log(\lambda)$ are obtained by:

-ci.lin(m)
+'''

+ci.lin( m )

+'''

-However, to get the confidence limits for the rate $\lambda = \exp(\theta)$ on the original scale, the results must be exp-transformed:
+However, to get the point estimate and the confidence limits for the hazard rate $\lambda = \exp(\theta)$ itself on the original scale, the results must be exp-transformed:

-ci.lin(m, Exp=T)
+'''

+ci.lin( m, Exp=TRUE)

+'''

-To get just the point estimate and CI for λ from log-transformed quantities you are recommended to use function ci.exp(), which is actually a wrapper of ci.lin():
+To get just the point estimate and CI for $\lambda$ from log-transformed quantities you are recommended to use function ci.exp(), which is actually a wrapper of ci.lin():

-ci.exp(m) ci.lin(m, Exp=T)[, 5:7]
+'''

+ci.exp( m)

+ci.lin( m, Exp=TRUE)[, 5:7]

+'''